Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Posterior Cruciate Ligament (PCL)

-The posterior cruciate ligament in your knee runs along the back and connects your thigh bone to your lower leg bone.
+The posterior cruciate ligament in your knee runs along the back and connects your thigh to your lower leg bone.
 It helps keep your knee stable and allows for smooth movement.

 The PCL starts from the front and side of the medial femoral condyle and connects to the back of the tibial plateau, about a centimeter below the knee joint.

-The research found that the PCL’s attachment areas on the femoral footprint and tibial footprint are about three times bigger than the middle part of the ligament.
+The research found that the PCL’s attachment areas on the femoral and tibial footprint are about three times bigger than the middle part of the ligament.

 Medial Collateral Ligament (MCL)